gracious-tech/fetch/site/src/access/app/index.md

 You can send the iframe a message with `{"type": "update", ...}` and add any of the config params you'd like to change.

+## Offline support
+The app will work offline by default on most devices, however there are some situations that it won't.
+If a user has disabled third-party cookies in their browser it can prevent iframes from caching responses (even though the app doesn't use any actual cookies).

+You can work around this by:

+ 1. Forking and extending the app (rather than loading in an iframe)
+ 1. Loading in a webview in a native app (instead of via an iframe)

 ## Forking
 You can also fork the app as a base for a new fully-customised app of your own.
 It's written in Typescript/Vue, and available in the fetch(bible) [source code](https://github.com/gracious-tech/fetch/tree/master/app).